Gain An Advocate After A Serious Car Accident

 A car accident can cause severe physical injuries and property damage, leaving you feeling shaken and overwhelmed.
 Accident lawyer Shane R. Kadlec can help you secure compensation for your injuries so you can begin to rebuild your life.

-If the insurance provider is being unreasonable or your damages outweigh the compensation the insurance is willing to pay, Mr. Kadlec can file a lawsuit on your behalf and represent you in court.
-During the trial, Mr. Kadlec will use evidence, expert testimony, and other resources to help maximize your compensation.
+If the insurance provider is being unreasonable or your damages outweigh the compensation the insurance company is willing to pay, Mr. Kadlec can file a lawsuit on your behalf and represent you in court.
+During the trial, Mr. Kadlec will use evidence, expert testimony and other resources to help maximize your compensation.

-Texas Follows Comparative Negligence Laws
+Understanding Texas’ Comparative Negligence Laws

 In Texas, settlements for car accidents are determined based on “modified comparative fault.”
 The benefit of this system is that you can still collect some compensation even if you were partially at fault for the accident.

 Under the rules of comparative negligence, the amount of damages you can receive after an accident is affected by what percentage of fault you hold for the accident.
-So if you were awarded $10,000, but you were determined to be 20 percent at fault for the accident, you would only collect $8,000.
+So if you were awarded $10,000, but you were determined to be 20 percent at fault for the accident, you would collect only $8,000.

 Do Not Wait To Take Action